lucaslaurent04/aru/README.md

 ![](doc/network-architecture.drawio.png)

-Multiple tapu-backups, sapu-stats and b2 hosts are allowed, but there should be only one seru-admin host for management.
+The presence of multiple tapu-backups, sapu-stats and b2 hosts is possible, but there should be only one seru-admin host for management.

 The b2 hosts should be the only hosts publicly accessible from the internet.
 Basically, they expose the eQual instances to the world.